ImPJH/BKMS_Project/README.md

 ![Main Screenshot](https://github.com/ImPJH/BKMS_Project/assets/86909645/0e7ad584-51bc-434e-85ce-bd2a954a326b)

 Welcome to "**✈️ For Your Safe Journey**"!
 This tool is designed to help you find safe Airbnb accommodations that meet your specific requirements.
 Whether you prioritize security, cleanliness, or other factors, our tool aims to make your journey worry-free.
 Especially for your utmost safety, our service provides you with **danger analysis** results.
-Wishing you a happy and secure journey with us!✨🗽
+Wishing you a happy and secure journey with us!🗽✨

 ### Installation